openedx/docs.openedx.org/source/educators/references/student_management/enrollment_requirements.rst

 Before a learner can enroll in a course, he or she must complete these steps.

 #.
-Register a user account, which includes supplying a valid email address, on
+Register a user account, which includes supplying a valid email address, or your implementation of the Open edX
-   ``www.openedx.org``, or your implementation of the Open edX platform.
+   platform.
 Each platform requires a separate user account.

 #.
 Activate the registered account by following the emailed instructions.